Table of Contents

 If you’re taking a road trip, it’s important to know what to do if something goes wrong.
-If you have an accident on the road and it wasn’t your fault, you should be able to recover compensation for your damages.
+If you have an accident on the road and it wasn’t your fault, let Wheeling drunk driving accident lawyer help you, so you should be able to recover compensation for your damages.
 However, some unexpected consequences of filing a claim after an auto accident may worsen things if you don’t plan.
 That’s why we want to give you some tips on how to handle yourself after a car accident during your trip:

 Exchange Information With the Other Driver